MoCapAnything: Unified 3D Motion Capture for Arbitrary Skeletons from Monocular Videos

 \subsection{Qualitative Results on Objaverse}

 In addition to animal skeletons, our framework also supports human-like rigs, enabling both human motion capture and cross-domain retargeting between humans and animals.
 Our model can transfer motion from humans to animals and vice versa, demonstrating strong versatility across different skeleton types.
-Representative qualitative results—including humanoid mocap, human-to-animal, and animal-to-human retargeting—are provided on our project homepage.
+Representative qualitative results: including humanoid mocap, human to animal, and animal to human retargeting, are provided on our project homepage.